Alonso-del-Arte/chess/doc/Terminology.md

 be in check if it moves in any direction, the remaining pawns are stymied by opposing pawns, and other pieces are pinned because moving them would leave the king exposed.
+* ** Strong point method** &mdash; After the game begins 1. e4 e5, Black tries
+to keep a pawn on e5 regardless of what trades or threats White might make.
 * **Suicide chess** &mdash; Synonym for antichess, and not, as I thought at first, atomic chess.